dradtke/blog/content/post/deploying-opensuse-on-vultr.md

 `/dev/sda` like you would normally see.
 Make sure that the installation target is set correctly or the installation will fail.

+If you don't want to make any customizations to the control file, feel free to grab the link for the example and use that as the `autoyast` value in step four.
+If you do want to make any changes, though, read on.

 ## Make the Control File Available

 Once you have a control file, you'll have to make it available to the